ans-group/docs.ukfast.co.uk/source/network/load-balancers/common-changes.md

 # Common Changes

-This guide will go over some of the common changes you may want to carry out in the day to day administration of your loadbalancer server setup.
+This guide will go over some of the common changes you may want to carry out in the day to day administration of your load balancer server setup.

 ## Adding a new server behind the load balancer